Denys Strekalin: 2023–24 season

 Piegad/Strekalin began the season with a tenth-place finish at the 2023 CS Lombardia Trophy, before coming seventh at the 2023 CS Finlandia Trophy.
 Appearing on the Grand Prix at the 2023 Grand Prix de France, they finished fifth.

-2024–25 season
+2024–25 season: End of Piegad/Strekalin

 Piegad/Strekalin were assigned to the 2024 Grand Prix de France.
 They withdrew from the competition on September 17.
 On September 23, they announced their spilt due to injury.

 Partnership with Wessenberg

 2025–26 season

 In June 2025, it was Strekalin announced that he had teamed up with American-born figure skater, Megan Wessenberg, and they would split their time between training in France with Bruno Massot and the United States with Stefania Berton and Rockne Brubaker.

 The team debuted at the 2025 Master's de Patinage, where they won the bronze medal.
 They then went on to compete at the 2025 CS Nebelhorn Trophy, finishing in seventeeth place.
+Subsequently debuting as a team on the Grand Prix circuit, they placed eighth overall at the 2025 Grand Prix de France.

+In December, the team placed tenth at the Golden Spin of Zagreb.
+They would go onto place fourth at the 2026 French Championships.

+2026–27 season

+The pair opened the new season by placing fifth at the 2026 John Nicks Challenge.